hktonylee/SublimeNumberKing/README.md

 SublimeNumberKing
 =================

-In `Number King`, you manipulate number like a king!
+In `SublimeNumberKing`, you manipulate number like a king!
 The objective of the plugin is to bring spreadsheet features to Sublime Text.
 After you master this plugin, you can safely uninstall your Excel ;-)

 Features